rqelibari/pygonal/doc/source/transforms.rst

 Other comparison operations, such as greater or less than are not supported.

-The only arithmetic operation supported for :class:`~planar.Affine` transforms is multiplication.
+The only arithmetic operation supported for :class:`~pygonal.Affine` transforms is multiplication.
 This is because it is the only operation that can guarantee that the result is also an affine transform.